Piquetero Party: International Position

 Beyond the national sphere, the Piquetero Party has positioned itself in Latin American debates.
 In 2018, following the electoral victory of Jair Bolsonaro in Brazil, it issued a communiqué describing the result as the triumph of “fascism” and called for the formation of a continental anti-fascist front.
 The party highlighted that “the only path against Bolsonaro is the anti-fascist front,” stressing unity among workers, students, and social movements across the region.
+In foreign policy, the Piquetero Party is known for its defense of the chavista government of Venezuela and its alliance with the Russian Federation, a stance that situates its regional positions within a broader geopolitical alignment.

 The Piquetero Party expressed solidarity with Brazilian organizations such as the Partido da Causa Operária (PCO), which it described as a “sister party” in the fight against fascism.
 It also supported the creation of self-defense committees within mass organizations as a way to resist authoritarian advances.
 While maintaining criticism of moderate currents like Lula da Silva and Fernando Haddad, the party nonetheless called to vote for the Workers’ Party candidate in the 2018 Brazilian elections as part of a united front against Bolsonaro.
+The party’s international orientation has also been reflected in its leaders’ statements: Juan Marino has praised Nicolás Maduro and the Russian aid to Venezuela, and decried other countries' offeres of aid to Venezuela as "a covert plan for a US-led intervention".

 Additionally, Juan Marino and the party signed a national Argentine solidarity committee demanding fair electoral conditions for Lula in Brazil, rejecting what they considered a judicialized ousting of democratic rights.

 In July 2025, the Piquetero Party organized a demonstration in front of the U.S. Embassy in Argentina to reject the war against Iran.
 At the event, Juan Marino gave a speech (transcribed by the party itself) in which he expressed solidarity with international protests and questioned U.S. military intervention.

-Electoral History
+Electoral history

 In 2017, the Piquetero Party participated in the legislative elections as part of the Popular Encounter for Land, Roof and Work coalition.
 However, it failed to obtain representation.

 In 2019, the party joined the Frente de Todos and Juan Marino was included in the list of candidates, although he was not initially elected.
 Marino assumed a seat in the Chamber of Deputies in 2022 after the resignation of Sergio Massa.

 In 2023, the Piquetero Party was part of the Union for the Homeland coalition and Juan Marino managed to obtain a seat in the Chamber of Deputies, occupying the 15th place on the list.

-Ideology

-The party has been described as far-left, Kirchnerist, communist, and Trotskyist.
-The party supports Kirchnerism, calls for universal wage and describes itself as the champion of the "piquetero struggle."
-It supports Peronism and evokes Eva Perón as one of its main ideological inspirations.
-The party wishes to represent the "left of Kirchnerism" and has forged ties with Kirchnerist government officials, such as Luis D'Elía and Gabriel Mariotto.
-In foreign policy, the Piquetero Party is known for its defense of the chavista government of Venezuela and its alliance with the Russian Federation.
-The leader of the party praised Nicolás Maduro and the Russian aid to Venezuela, and decried other countries' offeres of aid to Venezuela as "a covert plan for a US-led intervention".